IBM/sib/README.md

 Adjusted Rand-Index: 0.507
 ```

+See the [Examples](examples) directory for more illustrations and a comparison against K-Means.

 <!-- License and Authors is optional here, but gives you the ability to highlight who is involed in the project -->
 ## License